Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: (Twisted) Endoscopy theory

-\begin{prop}[\cite{Kaz86, Clo86}] Suppose $K$ is \nA of characteristic zero, and fix a Haar measure on $\msf G(K)$.
-For any square-integrable irreducible admissible representation $\pi$ of $\msf G(K)$, there exists a pseudo-coefficent $f_\pi$.
-Moreover, for any such $f_\pi$: \begin{enumerate} \item $\tr(f_\pi|\pi')=0$ for any finite-length admissible smooth representation $\pi'$ of $\msf G(K)$ that is parabolically induced from a properly contained parabolic subgroup of $G$. \item For every regular elliptic element $\gamma\in\msf G(K)$,
+\begin{prop}[\cite{Kaz86, Clo86}] Suppose $K$ is non-Archimedean of characteristic zero, and fix a Haar measure on $\msf G(K)$.
+For any square-integrable irreducible admissible representation $\pi$ of $\msf G(K)$, there exists a pseudo-coefficient $f_\pi$ for $\pi$.
+Moreover, for any such $f_\pi$: \begin{enumerate} \item $\tr(f_\pi|\pi')=0$ for any finite-length admissible smooth representation $\pi'$ of $\msf G(K)$ that is parabolically induced from a proper parabolic subgroup of $\msf G$. \item For every regular elliptic element $\gamma\in\msf G(K)$,